Retail has always been about people buying products from other people.

 But there are competitors.

-While there is no doubt that technology is key in revolutionizing retail operations, the human element still plays an important role in delivering the best customer experience.
+While technology is key in revolutionizing retail operations, the human element is critical in delivering the best e-commerce experience for customers.